osalman99/psych403/Assignment 2/README.md

 # 2. Yes, the file type is dict.

 print(len(about_me))
-# 3. Yes, Python can determine the length of the dictionary about_me is 4 items.
+# 3. Yes, Python can determine the length of the dictionary about_me is 4 items by looking at the key value pairs.

 # Array exercises
 import numpy as np